-At March 31, 2021, we had cash, cash equivalents, and short-term investments totaling \$30.4 million.
-We believe that our existing cash, cash equivalents, and short-term investments will be sufficient to fund our obligations into the second half of 2022.
+At March 31, 2022, we had cash and cash equivalents totaling \$16.6 million.
+We believe that our cash and cash equivalents as of March 31, 2022, will be sufficient to fund our obligations into 2023.
 We will need additional funding to complete the development and commercialization of our product candidates or those of our partners.
 In addition, we may evaluate in-licensing and acquisition opportunities to gain access to new product candidates that fit with our strategy.
 Any such transaction will likely increase our future funding requirements.
+These uncertainties raise substantial doubt about our ability to continue as a going concern for a period of 12 months following the date that the accompanying unaudited condensed consolidated financial statements were issued.